35 Classic Airfoil Theory

 Velocity Field

-The various shapes of the Joukowsky airfoils are best shown in the context of their effects on the velocity field.
-The tangential velocity and pressure distribution around the Joukowsky airfoil can now be obtained.
+The various shapes of the Joukowsky airfoils are best shown in the context of their effects on the velocity field and their pressure distribution.
+In this regard, the Kutta condition must be specifically imposed at the trailing edge.
 The trailing‐edge cusp occurs where

 which gives